rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/1a-jenkins.md

 EOF
 ```

-2. Then we need to introduce SonarQube credentials to Jenkinsfile.
-Add the followings to the beginning of the file in `environment` block.
+2. Then we need to introduce SonarQube credentials to `Jenkinsfile` - these are already being sychronized to the cluster from Git, we just have to tell our pipeline to use them.
+Add the followings to the list of other `CREDS` in the `environment {}` block in the `Jenkinsfile`.

 ```groovy
 		SONARQUBE_CREDS = credentials("${OPENSHIFT_BUILD_NAMESPACE}-sonarqube-auth")
 ```
-You'll have:
+You'll have something like this afterwards:

 <pre>
+  environment {
+    // .. other stuff ...

 		<span style="color:green;" >// Credentials bound in OpenShift</span>
 		GIT_CREDS = credentials(<span style="color:orange;" >"</span>${OPENSHIFT_BUILD_NAMESPACE}<span style="color:orange;" >-git-auth"</span>)
 		NEXUS_CREDS = credentials(<span style="color:orange;" >"</span>${OPENSHIFT_BUILD_NAMESPACE}<span style="color:orange;" >-nexus-password"</span>)
 		SONAR_CREDS = credentials(<span style="color:orange;" >"</span>${OPENSHIFT_BUILD_NAMESPACE}<span style="color:orange;" >-sonar-auth"</span>)

+    // .. more stuff ...
+  }
 </pre>

-And add a shell step in to `build` stage of the pipeline where <span style="color:green;" >// SONARQUBE SCANNING</span> placeholder is.
+3. And add a shell step in to `stage("🧰 Build (Compile App)")` stage of the pipeline we added previously where <span style="color:green;" >// SONARQUBE SCANNING</span> placeholder is.
 This needs to be happen before the build.

 ```bash
         // 🌞 SONARQUBE SCANNING EXERCISE GOES HERE